Trapigtrogen/Drawpp/README.md

-Processing style graphic library for c++ using OpenGL.
+[Processing](https://processing.org/) style graphic library for c++ using OpenGL.
 Support for Windows and Linux desktops and Raspberry Pi 3 upwards.\
-Linux: X11 only.
-Wayland works mostly but support for it isn't prioritized right now.<br>
+Linux build is X11 and Wayland native.
+#### Note: Latest tested Windows build is the [1.0.0 release](https://gitlab.com/Trapigtrogen/graphics-library/-/releases/v1.0.0).
+I don't have any Windows machines or knowledge of what is needed for Windows.
+Master may or may not work.

-For an in-depth user's manual, see [this](drawpp_guide.md).
+For an in-depth user's manual, see the [beginner's guide](drawpp_guide.md).

 # Features
 * Draw lines and basic shapes